Accudio/alistair-shepherd/src/writing/parallax-svg-landscape-2.md

 This is not the easiest post to read by any stretch of the imagination, but I wanted to get down a lot of info and I struggled to in a way that felt natural.
 Initial drafts were tutorial-like before I realised I was writing a 10,000 word tutorial!

 I am planning to write more, but will be making them shorter and simpler than this one.
+Keep an eye out for future posts about:
+- The 'hilly' dividers
+- Blog setup with 11ty, esbuild and gulp
+- Implementing mouse-based painting with canvas and JS and a few more I have planned!